All the way back in 2016, my church decided it was time to begin our

 And

-It exposes their lack of joy.
+This reaction exposes their lack of real joy.

 If the Holy Spirit isn’t helping you generate genuine fruit, especially during advent and Christmas, start asking why.
 Ask him for help.
 Ask him to get rid of your bad attitudes and replace ’em with his good ones.
 Ask him how you should feel, how you should see things this time of year, how you should be the corrective to our culture’s weird behavior in December.
 He expects us to be